Pudina Thokku | Pudina Thogayal Recipe

 If you are looking to make recipes with mint from your garden, you have come to the right place.
 This pudina thokku / Mint thogayal made with fresh mint leaves and spices is a delight to have and works so well with plain rice and some sesame oil.

 I have a weakness for mint and have a history of growing mint like wildfire.
-Now that's past me and I have learned from my mistakes.
-I now have just a couple of pots (maybe 4 or 5) with mint plants and they are doing quite well.
-In the meantime, my dear friend Ranganayaki gave me a huge batch of mint from her garden and it brought back so many memories from our New York days.
+Now that's past me, and I have learned from my mistakes.
+I now have just a couple of pots (maybe 4 or 5) with mint plants, and they are doing quite well.

-The mint that she got was so fresh and so aromatic, that I immediately started making list of what I am going to cook with it.
-I thought about making Mint Pulao, but had plans of making Idli for dinner.
-So I had to change my list and instead thought of making something to go with idli
+The mint that she got was so fresh and so aromatic that I immediately started making a list of what I was going to cook with it.
+I thought about making Mint Pulao, but I had plans of making Idlis for dinner.

 Is it pudina thokku or pudina thogayal?

-You could loosely call it pudina thogayal / thuvayal, but I have taken it a bit ahead and cooked it further for longer shelf life.
+You could loosely call it pudina thogayal / thuvayal, but I have taken it a bit further and cooked it further for a longer shelf life.
 Hence, I like to call it pudina thokku or mint pickle as it stores in the refrigerator much longer than the thogayal.
-Also since I had a lot of mint, I decided to make it like a thokku instead of chutney so I can store it for longer.

 Ingredients and Substitutes